lf1-io/padl/docs/sources/README.rst.txt

 Why PADL?
 ---------

-For data scientists, developing neural models is hard, due to the need to juggle diverse tasks such as preprocessing, **PyTorch** layers, loss functions and postprocessing, as well as maintainance of config files, code bases and communicating results between teams.
+For data scientists, developing neural network models is often hard to coordinate and manage, due to the need to juggle diverse tasks such as pre-processing, **PyTorch** layers, loss functions and post-processing, as well as maintenance of config files, code bases and communicating results between teams.
 PADL is a tool to alleviate several aspects of this work.

 Problem Statement
 ^^^^^^^^^^^^^^^^^

-While developing and deploying our deep learning models in **PyTorch** we found that important design decisions and even data-dependent hyper-parameters took place not just in the forward passes/ modules but also in the pre-processing and post-processing.
+While developing and deploying our deep learning models in **PyTorch**\ , we found that important design decisions and even data-dependent hyper-parameters took place not just in the forward passes/ modules but also in the pre-processing and post-processing.
 For example:

 * in *NLP* the exact steps and objects necessary to convert a sentence to a tensor